 Family development theory refers to the systematic changes faced by a family as time passes.
-A family is a social group includes parents and siblings.
-The family is sharing similar norms and values which organized them to live together.
-The family development of Jeanette Walls in the story of The Glass Castle begins from her hard childhood.
-She had faced a lot of difficulties, during her adolescence, then during her teenage, she faced sexual abuse, ignorance, and extreme poverty.
+A family is a social group that includes parents and siblings.
+The family shares similar norms and values, which organise them to live together.
+The family development of Jeanette Walls in the story of The Glass Castle begins with her hard childhood.
+She had faced a lot of difficulties during her adolescence, then during her teenage, she faced sexual abuse, ignorance, and extreme poverty.
 According to Gilmore and Marshall (2013), Jeanette Walls has shed light on the hardship of her life which she tried to hide from the public for years.
-This biography has become famous and grabbed the attention of people because of a unique character, and challenges faced by a nomadic family.
-Here we will discuss the family development and cultural dynamics of Walls family.
+This biography has become famous and grabbed the attention of people because of the unique character and the challenges faced by a nomadic family.
+Here, we will discuss the family development and cultural dynamics of the Walls family.

 Jeanette’s family belonged to the American society.
-They were living in very vulnerable situations in the world where people are enjoying liberty, democracy, equality, and hope.
+They were living in very vulnerable situations in a world where people were enjoying liberty, democracy, equality, and hope.
 However, the life of Jeanette’s family tells a different story.
 In this story, the home was absent and living a highly uncivilized and unconventional life.
 The family development cycle of Jeanette started encompassed in two periods first is from the 1950s to 1970s, while the second period started from 1980s to 2000s.
-The socio-cultural aspect of Walls life includes their lifestyle, neighborhood, poverty, relationship, social interaction, and leisure, etc. We will focus on her life experiences such as food, cloth, family system, traffic, and social relationship.
-Transportation and traveling was an important part of the Walls family because of their frequently changing habitats.
+The socio-cultural aspect of Walls’s life includes their lifestyle, neighbourhood, poverty, relationship, social interaction, leisure, etc. We will focus on her life experiences, such as food, clothes, family system, traffic, and social relationships.
+Transportation and travelling were an important part of the Walls family because of their frequently changing habitats.
 A nomadic lifestyle and homelessness had adverse impacts on the Jeanette life, however, her mother and brother had enjoyed their lifestyle.
-According to her mother, on p.288, she stated that she had never found her life boring with her husband Rex Walls.
-Moreover, when Jeanette and her sister decided to escape from her family and improve their lifestyle, they discussed it with their brother.
+According to her mother, on p.288, she stated that she had never found her life boring with her husband, Rex Walls.
+Moreover, when Jeanette and her sister decided to escape from their family and improve their lifestyle, they discussed it with their brother.
 He didn’t agree to escape with them, because he had no complaint from the life he was spending with his parents and other siblings.

 Her family had adopted a nomadic lifestyle to seek stability which was nowhere achieved.
 The early age of this family was spent in traveling just for the sake of adventure, they didn’t stay in a place where they had better opportunities to settle.